The town of Maras, a hidden gem of the Peruvian Andes with its fascinating salt mines and captivating landscapes.

-Maras was occupied when Cusco citizens left the Inca palaces in Cusco and had to migrate to other small towns as Maras and San Sebastian.
+Maras was occupied when the citizens of Cusco withdrew from the Inca palaces in Cusco and had to migrate to other small towns, such as Maras and San Sebastian.

-This populated area was a necessary step for carriers and their mule trains that carried tropical products, specially coca leaves from the jungle to satisfy the needs of Cusco and the country.
+This population center was an obligatory stop for muleteers and their mule trains that transported tropical products and especially coca leaves from the high Cusco jungle to satisfy the needs of the city of Cusco and the country.

-It is an impressive salt mine that had already been exploited from Inca times as means of economical trade.
-You can visit the mines from Maras through a path where it is common to find mules carrying salt from the natural saline mines.
+It is an impressive salt mining complex, which were already exploited since the Inca period as a means of economic exchange and values.
+From Maras you can visit the salt mines by a bridle path, where it is common to find mules carrying the sacks of salt extracted from the natural salt mines.

-It is an outstanding colonial church made of mud adobes with typical religious architecture where you can find Cusquenian paintings that represent the last supper, Jesus and the apostles.
-It also shows beautiful big houses with shields of noble Indian families as evidence of a prosperity time during colony.
+It is an outstanding colonial church made of adobe with typical religious architecture where you can find Cuzco paintings depicting the Last Supper, Jesus and the apostles.
+It also shows beautiful mansions with coats of arms of noble Indians, reflecting a time of prosperity during the colony.